HidekiAI/docker-gcloudvision-oauth2proxy-demo/README.md

 Note: The user is checked against the group members list on initial authentication and every time the token is refreshed ( about once an hour ).

+In the end, keep tweaking https://console.cloud.google.com/apis/credentials/oauthclient until you get the Origins and Redirect URIs right.